The large graph limit of a stochastic epidemic model on a dynamic multilayer network: Stochastic model

 \section{Stochastic model}

+Recent advances in computational methods and the ever-increasing power of modern computers have made it possible to consider stochastic versions of the classical ODE epidemic models.
+Such models not only provide the overall trend of an epidemic across a population but also inform about the stochastic fluctuations around the mean and, hence, about the intrinsic noise in the system (see, for instance \cite{wilkinson2009stochastic} and references therein).
+Some visual examples are provided in the next section.
+The stochastic models are typically formulated as continuous time Markov processes with discrete state space (see, e.g., \cite{Altmann1995,Volz2008, Janson2014}), which is also the framework we adopt in this paper.

 We start by introducing some notation and relevant definitions for dynamic multilayer networks.
-This includes defining the class of random graphs to be considered and extending the notions of degree and excess degree to the multilayer setting.
+The class of random graphs considered here will be an extension of the configuration model to the multilayer setting.
+In the following section we will precisely define the {\it layered configuration model}, and extend the notions of degree and excess degree to the multilayer setting.
 Then, we introduce the stochastic process considered in this work, which is the appropriately modified version of the SIR process.